Omicron slammed essential workers. So the National Guard became teachers, janitors and more.

 “I’ve had to take the phone … the telephone where the units call down for stuff that they need right now,” Whetzel said. “ … They’re just calling and calling and calling and calling, and the only thing you can do is just keep on going.”

-Angela Jones-Knopf, a spokeswoman for WVU Medicine, said the number of Ruby Memorial patients with coronavirus has been rising over the past couple weeks.
+Angela Jones-Knopf, a spokeswoman for WVU Medicine, said the number of J.W.
+Ruby Memorial Hospital patients with coronavirus has been rising over the past couple weeks.
 About 80 percent of those hospitalized with the virus are unvaccinated, she said.

 Guard members wear their fatigues around the hospital in part because they believe it boosts morale.
 Visitors thank them for their service.
 “Dog tired” staff sometimes see them and smile, said Guard member David Coe: “Everything from the little head nod, to — people come up and, you know, touch me on the shoulder.”